gagolews/clustering-benchmarks/.devel/sphinx/weave/many-partitions.md

 (sec:many-partitions)=
 # There Can Be Many Valid Partitions

-We believe that it is in the very spirit of unsupervised learning that, in many cases, **there might be many equally valid/plausible/useful ways to partition a given dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).
+We proclaim that it is in the very spirit of unsupervised learning that, in many cases, **there might be many equally valid/plausible/useful ways to partition a dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).

 ## Alternative Labellings

-This is why some benchmark sets come with alternative labellings.
+To take the above postulate into account, we equipped some benchmark sets with alternative labellings.
 For instance, consider the {ref}`graves/zigzag_noisy <sec:suite-v1>`
 dataset {cite}`graves`: